-Being on this beach barely feels like you’re in a city, during tourist season (mid-November – April), Balneario El Escambron is nice and quiet during weekdays.
+Being on this beach barely feels like you’re in a city, during the high season (mid-November – April), Balneario El Escambron is still nice and quiet during weekdays.

 Playa 8 (Main Beach) – Escambron Beach

 As soon as you step foot on this beach you’ll either be pulled by the waters or seduced by the swaying coconut palm trees inviting you to sit down and relax under its cooling shade.
 From the turquoise waters, you’ll have a great vantage point to see the National Historic Site from a different point of view.
 You will also have views of the Capitol Building This beach is protected by a coral wall that keeps the strong surf from coming in, creating a giant natural pool where you can swim, do a little snorkeling, and play.
 The beach has a lifeguard from Monday – Sunday 9:30 am – 5:30 pm.